Nonadiabatic contributions to Bragg-regime dynamics in atomic Kapitza-Dirac scattering: Equations

 \section{Equations}

-Off-resonant stimulated Raman scattering describes an exchange of energy from one field to the field counter-propagating with the incident atomic beam as the intermediary where adiabatic elimination of virtual transitions leads to a semi-classical formulation of the equations of motion.
-The fields are both far detuned from the ground-to-excited-state difference, $\omega - \Omega$.
-The counter-propagating fields are detuned from each other such that their frequency difference, $\delta$, will later define a new set of direct product ground states for the atom in which electronically, the atom is in the ground state while mechanically, it has momentum $0$ or $2\hbar k$.
+Off-resonant stimulated Raman scattering describes an exchange of energy from one field to the field counterpropagating with the incident atomic beam as the intermediary where adiabatic elimination of virtual transitions leads to a semiclassical formulation of the equations of motion.
+The fields, $\Omega$ and $\Omega + \delta$, are both far detuned by $\Delta$ from the electronic ground to the excited state transition frequency $\omega$.
+The counterpropagating fields are detuned from each other such that their frequency difference, $\delta$, will later define a new set of direct product ground states for the atom, in which electronically the atom is in the ground state while mechanically it has transverse momentum $p_{\perp}=2n\hbar k$ for integer values of $n$.

-In the event of very short interaction time, the atom can exchange $N 2 \hslash k$, where $N$ is any integer, momentum in either field direction, and this defines the Raman-Nath regime where energy is not conserved.
-The regime where the interaction time is large with respect to the $\frac{\text{energy}}{\text{action}}$ is labeled the Bragg regime which indicates that both momentum and energy are conserved.
-In the adiabatic limit, the Bragg regime leads to only one pair of resonant states.
-Here the atom's transverse momentum is either $0$ or $2\hslash k$.
-For large detuning from the Bragg resonance, we expect non-zero off-resonant final state populations due to the non-adiabatic components of the Hamiltonian; however, these states are negligible in the limit of large detuning and low event number.
-Further, the off-resonant final states are also accessible in the Raman-Nath regime where the time the atom spends in the field is small with respect to the decay width associated with the excited state; however, this regime is easily suppressed by low beam speed and large laser beam width.
+In the Bragg regime there is only one pair of resonant states for each $\delta$.
+Far from the scattering fields, the atom's transverse momentum is either $0$ or $2\hslash k$ and off-resonant final state populations are negligible.
+Off-resonant final states are accessible in the Raman-Nath regime where the time the atom spends in the field is small with respect to the inverse of the recoil frequency of the Bragg diffracted atom; however, this regime is easily suppressed by a low atomic beam speed and a large laser waist.